Meet Dr. Malika Meghjani, the assistant professor using robots to make the world a better place

 The women who inspire her

 Family is her foundation.
 The youngest of three sisters, she credits them for paving her academic path.
-Now scattered across the globe, she keeps close contact: “I speak to one sister in the morning, one in the evening, and in between, I talk to my parents,” she laughs.
+Now scattered across the globe, she keeps close contact: “I speak to one sister in the morning, one in the evening, and in between, I talk to my parents and my husband,” she laughs.

-Her professional support comes from students and staff — and women she admires in the field.
-“Marine scientist and Our Singapore Reefs co-founder Sam Shu Qin, Dr. Jani Tanzil at St. John’s Island National Marine Laboratory, and Biogirl MJ, who runs marine tours.
+Her professional support comes from mentors, students and staff — and women she admires in the field.
+“Marine scientist and Our Blue Spaces co-founder Sam Shu Qin, Dr. Jani Tanzil, facility director at St. John’s Island National Marine Laboratory, and Biogirl MJ, a former teacher turned content creator who now runs marine intertidal tours.
 Their work inspires me, and when I need it, I turn to them to recharge my energy.”

 PHOTOGRAPHY & ART DIRECTION Shawn Paul Tan